Skip to main content

 Car Accident Attorney in Greeley

-As a Greeley car accident lawyer, our firm routinely investigates collisions on Highway 34, US-85, 10th Street, and busy corridors near UNC.
-We gather police reports, secure traffic camera footage when available, and preserve vehicle data to establish liability.
-Our team works directly with your medical providers to document injury causation and project future care needs.
+As a Greeley car accident lawyer, our firm routinely investigates collisions on Highway 34, US-85, 10th Street, 23rd Avenue, and busy corridors near UNC.
+Those crashes often involve a mix of commuter traffic, agricultural vehicles, oil-and-gas work trucks, and commercial traffic moving between Greeley, Evans, Garden City, Windsor, and Eaton.
+We gather police reports, secure traffic camera footage when available, preserve vehicle data, and document how a Weld County crash changed your medical care, work, and daily life.
 Understanding Colorado's legal framework is essential in these cases.
 Under C.R.S. § 13-80-101, injured parties have three years to file a personal injury claim.
 Colorado follows modified comparative negligence under C.R.S. § 13-21-111, meaning you can recover damages even if partially at fault, provided you're not more than 50% responsible.
 Non-economic damages are capped at $1,500,000.
 Our experience recovering over $50 million for Colorado families demonstrates our commitment to maximizing your compensation and protecting your rights throughout the claims process.

 Where Crashes Happen: Highway 34, US‑85, and 10th Street